norrisanator/AVCteam1/README.md

 - Everyone attended the lab this week

 ##Checklist for Week Three
-- [ ] Hardware: Start printing
+- [ ] Hardware: Making something to support the IR sensors
+- [x] Hardware: Change the position of the camera
-- [ ] Software: Fix error in the code to make he robot follow the line for quadrant one
+- [ ] Software: Fix error in the code to make the robot follow the line for quadrant one
 - [ ] Simran: Weekly Report
+- [ ] All: Discuss the progress report, so we all write similar things

 ##Week Three Review
 - Everyone attended the Lab session